 The Rue du Stand factory must have been a landmark in town, appearing in two postcards from around 1906 and 1908.
 The 1906 postcard, in color, also highlights the recently-added electric power lines, though both of the factory buildings used steam power at that time.
 Note the tall arched windows of the factory wings: these are typical of factory architecture in the early part of the 20th century.

-the Berna and Degoumois firms were merged after 1908, and Ernest Degoumois himself continued to innovate.
+Ernest Degoumois continued to innovate.
 After registering a few more patents, he rose to become chairman of the board of Montres Berna.
 The combined company occupied the Droz & Cie. factory at Rue des Marronniers 20 through the 1930s before being acquired by Constant Jeanneret-Droz and merged with his firm, Leonidas.
 The story of Jeanneret-Droz, Leonidas, and Berna will be told in another article in this series.
 Ernest Degoumois died in 1941 was said in his obituary to have “played a leading role” in watchmaking in Saint-Imier.